sudarshan85/python_lib_starter/README.md

 all at once.

-For instructions on how to use this package to jumpstart your library development, please check `docs/usage.rst` or go to the documentation page and check *Usage*
+For instructions on how to use this package to jumpstart your library development, please check `docs/usage.rst` or go to the documentation page and check *Usage*.